homes32/pebakery-docs/PluginFiles/Sections/Main.md

 ## Values

+The following values are used by PEBakery to define a plugin and it's behavior.
+Project developers may define additional values under the `[Main]` section for other uses.
+These values will be ignored by PEBakery.

 | Name | Description |
 | --- | --- |
 | Title | The title of your plugin. |